 Graduate students who take courses at the College which count toward a graduate degree at another institution are visiting students.
 These students must submit an authorization letter from the dean of the degree-granting institution indicating that the student is in good academic standing and outlining the specific courses to be taken at Loyola College.
-Visiting students are ineligible for financial aid or a degree from Loyola College.
+Visiting students in the Sellinger School of Business and Management must meet the same admission and prerequisite requirements as degree-seeking students.
+Visiting students are ineligible for a degree from Loyola College.

 Visiting students must submit an application along with the authorization letter.
 The usual tuition, special course fees, and a \$25 registration fee are charged each semester.
+Visiting students are ineligible for financial aid from Loyola College.